 MEDICAL MISTAKES – LEFT BEHIND

 The following cases involve objects left behind by physicians or nurses following surgical procedures:

-Suit was filed against the first surgeon who left the gauze inside Mike and the hospital where this incident occurred.
-After eighteen months of litigation the case appeared on a trial calendar and the parties reached a confidential settlement agreement.
+The suit was filed against the first surgeon who left the gauze inside Mike and the hospital where this incident occurred.
+After eighteen months of litigation, the case appeared on a trial calendar and the parties reached a confidential settlement agreement.